'She was going to be someone.' Families and friends remember the victims of the Uvalde school massacre as the first funerals are held - KTVZ

 Calls for help from the classroom

-One of the new members of the city council who was to be sworn in Tuesday, school police chief Pedro “Pete” Arredondo, has faced criticism from those who felt law enforcement should have acted quicker to subdue or eliminate the gunman.
+One of the new members of the city council who was to be sworn in Tuesday, school police chief Pedro “Pete” Arredondo, has faced criticism from those who felt law enforcement should have acted more quickly to subdue or eliminate the gunman.

 A timeline provided by the Texas Department of Public Safety shows the gunman was in a classroom with students for more than an hour before he was shot and killed by a Border Patrol tactical response team.